-Mindfulness practice has been at the core of Seamus’ personal and professional life for 30 years.
-This includes daily practice and regular week or longer silent mindfulness retreats including with Thich Nhat Hahn and other renowned mindfulness masters .
-Mindfulness is the core of his psychotherapy practice of over 25 years.
+I sustain my work practice by daily formal mindfulness practice and regular week or longer silent mindfulness retreats including with Thich Nhat Hanh and other renowned mindfulness masters.
+Mindfulness is the core of my therapy practice of over 28 years.

-Seamus graduated from UCC with a BA Degree and Higher Diploma in Education n 1997.
+I graduated from UCC with a BA Degree and Higher Diploma in Education n 1997.
 After a short period as a Teacher I worked for 14 years in Industrial Relations.
-He then trained in mindfulness based somatic psychotherapy with the Hakomi Institute of Boulder Colorado and has further trained in sensorimotor psychotherapy to work with trauma.
-He has completed Teacher training in MBSR with the Centre for Mindfulness at the University of Massachusetts Medical School where the MBSR course was created.
+I then trained in mindfulness based somatic psychotherapy with the Hakomi Institute of Boulder Colorado and have further trained in sensorimotor psychotherapy to work with trauma.
+I have completed Teacher training in MBSR with the Centre for Mindfulness at the University of Massachusetts Medical School where the MBSR course was created.
 I am in Supervision and I adhere to the Centre’s code of ethics for Mindfulness Teachers.
-He is a member of the Irish Mindfulness Teachers Network
+I am a member of the Mindfulness Teachers Association of Ireland.

-He is also a complementary medicine practitioner and Teacher, has devised and managed cross-European published research on complementary therapy.
+I am also a complementary medicine practitioner and Teacher I have devised and managed cross-European published research on complementary therapy.

 In addition to my professional practice I have been President of the European Federation for Complementary and Alternative Medicine for 10 years.

 “I found the classes excellent.”